pstanoev/simple-svelte-autocomplete/README.md

 - `searchFunction` - optional function to load items asynchronously from HTTP call for example, the searchFunction can also return all items and additional local search will still be performed
 - `delay` - delay in milliseconds to wait after user input to do the local searching or call `searchFunction` if provided, defaults to 0
 - `localFiltering` - boolean specifying if `searchFunction` is used, to still perform local filtering of the items to only ones that match the user input, defaults to true
+- `cleanUserText` - by default the component removes special characters and spaces from the user entered text, set `cleanUserText=false` to prevent this
 - `multiple` - enable multiple selection (false by default)
 - `selectedItem` - the current item that is selected (object if the array of items contains objects)
 - `highlightedItem` - the current item that is highlighted in the dropdown menu